deka014/healthAi/README.md

 ## Symptom Based Detection

 The symptoms based disease detection feature has more than hundred symptoms that the user can choose as input.
-Using the inputs from the user the machine learning models predecits the disease along with the confidence score.
+Using the inputs from the user the machine learning models predicts the disease along with the confidence score.
 - #### Screenshots :

 ![default panel](public/img/Slide10.JPG)